likicv/usysml-test-cases/test_cases.md

 ## Rules/constraints

-1. A `*.sysml` file defines the name space for the elements it contains.
+1. A `*.sysml` file defines the namespace for the elements it contains.
-The top level name space bounded by the file is assigned to the element `Root`.
+The top level namespace bounded by the file is assigned to the element `Root`.
-2. Each curly braces segment defines a name space.
+2. Each curly braces segment defines a namespace.
 3. Within a `*.sysml` file each FQEN must be unique.